What Is GDPR?

 Can I encrypt the field values before they are saved to the entry?

-We recommend the using the Encrypted Fields add-on by PluginOwl to configure encryption of the field values.
+Use the Encrypted Fields add-on by PluginOwl to configure the encryption of the field values.

-Can I prevent Gravity Forms saving the entries to the database?
+Can I prevent Gravity Forms from saving the entries to the database?

-It’s important to note that GDPR does not prohibit saving of personal data to the database, it just requires that you to gain consent before doing so.
+It’s important to note that GDPR does not prohibit saving personal data to the database; it just requires consent before doing so.

 While you can’t currently prevent Gravity Forms saving the entries you can use custom code or a third-party add-on to delete them during submission, after the notifications and add-on feeds are processed.